subugoe/typo3-pazpar2/README.markdown

 * Journals Online &amp; Print [useZDB]: Choose whether the extension should try to look up all records with ISSN numbers using ZDB’s Journals Online &amp; Print (JOP) service.
 If this option is turned on, the plug-in will load information about journal availability from the ZDB Proxy on your server(see the next option) to display the availability of the journal.
 * ZDB Proxy [ZDBIP]: You can set up two distinct proxies for the ZDB JOP service if you plan to use it.
 The one available at the path /zdb/ on your server should pass the user’s IP address to the ZDB JOP service, thus returning the journal availability for the user’s current location.
 The one available at /zdb-local/ will do the lookup for the server’s IP address – with the intention to provide availability information for the institution running the server.
 This option lets you pick which of the proxies will be used for the ZDB JOP lookup. [[Apache configuration file for setting up the proxies](https://raw.github.com/ssp/pazpar2-extras/master/fileadmin/apache/zdb.conf)]
 * Histogram [useHistogramForYearFacets]: The extension displays year facets if results from more than a few years are displayed.
 Choose whether the year facets should be displayed graphically using a histogram rather than as an (incomplete) list of year numbers in modern browsers.
 Activating this option will load the [flot][] JavaScript library from your server on the relevant pages.
-* Subject for pazpar2 Neuerwerbungen [neuerwerbungen-subjects]: A subject has to be picked in the popup menu if you want to use the pazpar2 Neuerwerbungen plug-in.
+* Subjects for pazpar2 Neuerwerbungen [neuerwerbungen-subjects]: A subject has to be picked in the popup menu if you want to use the pazpar2 Neuerwerbungen plug-in.
 The popup menu is populated using child elements of the PPN »NA« in the subject hierarchy of the nkwgok extension.
 This is probably useful for SUB Göttingen use only.

 ### Typo Script
 In addition to the options exposed in the flexform, a number of additional options can be set using TypoScript in plugin.tx_pazpar2.settings.
 The default value is noted inside [] after the option name.